avcialper/pin-view/README.md

-# PinView
+# pin-view
-PinView is an input design with a pin.
+pin-view is a UI design that allows entry using a PIN.
 With this library you can add a simple custom pin view.
 It only supports 6 character passwords.

 ![pin view](images/pinview.jpg)